gbouras13/pharokka/README.md

 This will install all the dependencies along with pharokka.

+If this fails, please try downloading from my channel:

+`conda install -c gbouras13 pharokka`

 Alternatively, the development version of pharokka can be installed manually via github.

 `git clone https://github.com/gbouras13/pharokka.git`